 Have you ever been deeply hurt by the sinful choices of another person?

 Maybe you are suffering right now with a profound personal pain inflicted by another.
 Have you ever been betrayed by someone you love, left to pick up the pieces of your shattered heart?
 Has a good friend or family member made sinful choices that destroyed your relationship?
-Were you physically or emotionally abused by someone you trusted?
+Were you physically, emotionally or sexually abused by someone you trusted?
 Has someone ever made poor financial decisions which had a direct effect on your security?
 You could have become an innocent victim at the hands of a stranger.
 Perhaps you can think of other ways you have been damaged by another person’s actions, left with a deep wound that you feel will never heal.

 When things are done that cannot be undone, what healing and hope is there for those struck down in the wake of another’s sin?